lohancock/enso-forecast/README.md

 #
 **data**

-- a time series of ENSO, namely the multivariate ENSO index from NOAA.
-URL is on the poster.
-The download stored here and called by the R code is called MEI_1950_Dec2016.txt
+- time series of the multivariate ENSO index (from NOAA).
+URL for download is on the poster.
-- ephemeris of the Moon from JPL, called X
+- ephemeris of the Moon from JPL Horizons system.
+Parameters of the download are preserved as top lines of the file.
-- ephemeris of the Earth from JPL, called X
+- ephemeris of the Earth from JPL,  Parameters of the download are preserved as top lines of the file.
-- time series of sunspots from SIDC, called X
+- time series of sunspots from SIDC.
+From http://www.sidc.be/silso/datafiles
+- time series of Schatten sunspot group number, where the annual series is interpolated with constant values.
+This time series is not actually used for the presentation so the defects in approach do not matter.
+It is supplied here because the code expects it.

 #
 **R code**